Header link June 22, 2020

 Flood mapping has particularly been the target of discussion in flood-prone Sacramento.
 The California capital is also considered one of the most at-risk cities for a major flood in the United States.

-Following severe floods in the Sacramento-area in 1986, the U.S. Army Corps of Engineers reassessed the adequacy of the local levee system and estimated that a 100-year flood along the American River floodplain could cause up to $15 billion in damages and cost as many as 100 lives.
+Following severe floods in the Sacramento area in 1986, the U.S. Army Corps of Engineers reassessed the adequacy of the local levee system and estimated that a 100-year flood along the American River floodplain could cause up to $15 billion in damages and cost as many as 100 lives.

 FEMA then mapped most of Sacramento into the 100-year floodplain in 1989.
 Much of the now heavily developed Natomas area, consisting of 86 square miles of land near the Sacramento International Airport, was also included in the revised FEMA floodplain.

-After Natomas was declared to be high risk in 2006, a levee protection program was launched.
+After Natomas was deemed high risk in 2006, a levee protection program was launched.
 The Natomas Levee Improvement Program aims to provide at least 100-year flood protection and lay the groundwork for 200-year flood protection.
 Such efforts would significantly reduce the risk of an uncontrolled flood, one with estimated costs of $7 billion.
 Such flooding could also disrupt operation of the Sacramento International Airport and close Interstate 5 and State Route 99.

 Meanwhile, Sacramento Area Flood Control Agency and the Corps have worked with the state to restore 100-year flood protection for most of the Sacramento urban area.
 More than $460 million has been spent on levee improvements.